 He also created Jekyl and Hyde characters.
 This page, from Kirby's story "Midnight Monsters" appeared just a few months before similar scenes in The Hulk:

 Of course, Stan Lee was involved in those two examples.
-But Lee made no real difference: Kirby was creating the same kind of thing in the months before he rejoined Lee.
-His Challengers of the Unknown, for example, often featured monsters:
+But Lee's presence made no real difference: Kirby was creating the same kind of thing in the months before he rejoined Lee.
+His Challengers of the Unknown, for example, often featured super strong monsters:

 And this sequence, from Kirby's solo work Sky masters, is almost identical to the origin of the later Hulk (thanks to Comic Book Historians for finding this):